nod0n/calamares_wiki/Translate-Guide.md

 The **first strings** to translate are the `.desktop` file and a few common Calamares modules.
-Use Transifex's filters to pick strings from those modules: view strings in the *calamares-master* repository, then click *more* in the tab-bar of filters along the top of the list, and then click *occurrence* and enter a filter-string from the list below.
+Use Transifex's filters to pick strings from those modules: view strings in the *calamares* resource, then click *more* in the tab-bar of filters along the top of the list, and then click *occurrence* and enter a filter-string from the list below.
 These strings show up early in the application,